If you’re experiencing problems with hair loss, it’s possible that you might have alopecia areata. Read our guide to find out more.

 Alopecia areata is broken down into three types according to severity:

-- Alopecia areata is the most common form, characterised by coin-sized patches on the scalp and body
+- Alopecia areata is the most common form, characterized by coin-sized patches on the scalp and body

 - Alopecia areata universalis causes total hair loss on the entire body, including the face and scalp